 As you have already read in our previous article, air compressors come in different types.
 Another question you might ask yourself is: how big does my air compressor have to be?
 Since they come in all shapes and sizes, it’s important to know what size will be the perfect fit for you.
 Before making a choice, you should keep these tips in mind:

-The size of your compressor depends on the project
+The size of your compressor depends on:

 Do you need an air compressor for heavy construction work, or for some chores around the house?